emu1729/GIST/README.md

 # GIST: Generating Image Specific Text
-Code for ArXiv paper ["Generating Image Specific Text For Fine-Grained Classification"](https://arxiv.org/abs/2307.11315)
+Code for ArXiv paper ["GIST: Generating Image-Specific Text for Fine-grained Object Classification"](https://arxiv.org/abs/2307.11315)

 ## Setting up Environment
 You can set up a conda environment with required packages for GIST as follows: